carloalbert/sabc/README.md

 # sabc
-The SABC package is an R implementation of the Approximate Bayesian Computations algorithm presented in [1].
+The SABC package is an R implementation of the Approximate Bayes Computations algorithm presented in [1].

 To install, you need to take the following steps: